Diseases and conditionsKidney & Urinary tract

 5. Urinary Catheterization:

-The use of urinary catheters, which are thin tubes inserted into the bladder to drain urine, can introduce bacteria into the urinary tract and increase the risk of UTIs.
+The use of urinary catheters involves inserting thin tubes into the bladder to drain urine.
+This process can introduce bacteria into the urinary tract.
+It also increases the risk of UTIs.

 6. Poor Hygiene:

-Inadequate personal hygiene, especially wiping from back to front after bowel movements, can facilitate the transfer of bacteria from the anal area to the urethra, increasing the risk of UTIs.
+Inadequate personal hygiene can lead to health issues.
+Wiping from back to front after bowel movements can easily transfer bacteria from the anal area.
+This transfer facilitates movement of bacteria to the urethra.
+This increases the risk of UTIs.

 7. Postmenopausal Changes: